 Drive the Road to the Sun at Glacier National Park

-One of the most spectacular road trips in a national park is the Road to the Sun in Glacier park.
+One of the best US road trips to experience is to visit Glacier National Park.
+Truly is one of the most spectacular road trips to do in a national park and doing the famous Road to the Sun experience .
 You start on the valley floor passing through scenic lakes, rushing rivers and stunning views from below looking up to the spectacular mountain.
 Then you slow drive uphill to encounter so many scenic overlooks of different views of the park until you get to the summit and you see the most amazing scene unfold.
 There are many turnouts and places to stop for picture taking or doing some short hikes so you can finish the drive in one day.
 But I would definitely stay overnight to see the amazing landscape again the following day or do a longer hike around a section that looks interesting.
 Check out my road trip post to Glacier National Park here for more details and images.

 Noel at Travel Photo Discovery